AiAnonymousPT/COURSE-LLMs-from-Scratch/README.md

 *Join us to build your LLM from scratch!* Learn by doing, with a supportive community.

 ### Who
-The program is suitable for people with a quantitative background, such as programming, engineering, empirical science, etc.
+The program is suitable for people with a quantitative background, such as programming, engineering, empirical science, etc..

 Two main prerequisites are: be comfortable with computers & maths; and willing to commit ~40h/month to focused learning.
+Working knowledge of Python, Pytorch, and Machine Learning is a plus but not mandatory.
+We provide resources to help you catch up.

 ### How
 - Study: read/watch materials, run the code, and solve the exercises